rolandmueller/bigdata/fastapi.md

 You can even try out the API through the documents.
 Try it out.

-### 3.4 Adding Automatic Tests with pytest
+### 3.4 Add Automatic Tests with pytest

 Tests are automated checks to verify that the code works as expected.
-Instead of manually checking if the system is still working as intended, we write a code the check the actual result with the expected result.
+Instead of manually checking if the system is still working as intended, we write code the check the actual result with the expected result.
 [Pytest](https://docs.pytest.org) is a powerful and easy-to-use testing framework for Python that supports simple unit tests as well as complex functional testing.

 Create a folder `tests` with a file `test_hello.py`.
-Python file for pytest MUST start with `test` or `test_`.
+A Python file for pytest MUST start with `test` or `test_`.
 Pytest will automatically detect these files and run all test in them.

 `test_hello.py`